tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Handling Errors In Lambda :
     - if the execution of Lambda function is getting abruptly terminated (non-processed or failed payloads also in case of asynchronous request to a function), you can send notification by : Configuring Dead-Letter queue and send it to SNS or SQS
     - Max memory limit and max execution time limit gets terminated without being caught in the handler exception.
+- Lambda supports the following : Java, Node JS, Python, C#
+- Maximum execution duration per request is 300 seconds or 5 minutes
+- There is a limit of 1000 concurrent executions

 # EC2 - Exam Tips - Summary.